 - compare and contrast the most prominent economic traditions and theories from the 1930s to the present day, widely used in public debate

 - build and support arguments in discussion and written forms

 - use and present modelling and simulation as methods of analysis of economic problems, including simulating the macroeconomy under different policy scenarios

 - engage in debates with other students, substantiating your arguments with economic theory and evidence.

-This is an OU level 2 module and you need to have a good knowledge of the subject area, obtained either through OU level 1 study with the OU, or by doing equivalent work at another university.
+This is an OU level 2 module and you need to have a good knowledge of the subject area, obtained either through OU level 1 study or by doing equivalent work at another university.

-We recommend that you start with our key introductory module Introducing the social sciences (DD102).
+We recommend starting with our key introductory module Introducing the social sciences (DD102).
 This interdisciplinary OU level 1 module, with its integrated teaching of key study skills, provides a firm foundation for OU level 2 study.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 Module books, website, ICT tutorials and interactive online activities.